VigneshVSV/hololinked/README.md

 },
 ```
 If you are <span style="text-decoration: underline">not familiar</span> with Web of Things or the term "property affordance", consider the above JSON as a description of
 what the property represents and how to interact with it from somewhere else.
-Such a JSON is both human-readable, yet consumable by any application that may use the property, say a client provider to create a client object to interact with the property or a GUI application to autogenerate a suitable input field for this property.
+Such a JSON is both human-readable, yet consumable by any application that may use the property - say, a client provider to create a client object to interact with the property or a GUI application to autogenerate a suitable input field for this property.
 For example, the Eclipse ThingWeb [node-wot](https://github.com/eclipse-thingweb/node-wot) supports this feature to produce a HTTP(s) client that can issue `readProperty("integration_time")` and `writeProperty("integration_time", 1000)` to read and write this property.

 The URL path segment `../spectrometer/..` in href field is taken from the `instance_name` which was specified in the `__init__`.